b-rodrigues/rixpress_demos/Readme.md

 - `python_r_typst`: simple Python-R pipeline that compiles to a Typst document;
 - `r_py_json`: Python-R pipeline with direct transfer of data from Python to R using json;
-- `r_multi_envs`: R pipeline that illustrates how different environments can be used for different derivations
+- `r_multi_envs`: Python-R pipeline that illustrates how different environments can be used for different derivations
 - `yanai_lercher_2020`: Python-R pipeline, an adaptation of the code of the paper 'Selective attention in hypothesis-driven data analysis'